 Nov 4, 2013A nice refresher game from the failure of AC3, AC4 gives us a great story tied in with an impressive open world environment combined with a ton of activities spread along the Caribbean.
 The story is a lot stronger than that of AC3 and possibly AC1, however the story suffers from plot twists that were really not surprising and too much one-dimensional character development for Edward.
+IA nice refresher game from the failure of AC3, AC4 gives us a great story tied in with an impressive open world environment combined with a ton of activities spread along the Caribbean.
+The story is a lot stronger than that of AC3 and possibly AC1, however the story suffers from plot twists that were really not surprising and too much one-dimensional character development for Edward.
 I found Edward's quartermaster and Kidd to have better character development than the main character himself, but it isnt anywhere near Connor "One-Dimensional Character" Kenway bad.

 The setting of the game is what bothers me the most.
 The Age of Pirates is a great time for this game, but it gets really gimmicky as the story progresses.
 The setting seems like a ploy to take the two best mechanics from AC3 (free running in forests and naval) and then shoving it down our throats.
 Naval goes from being a fun and niche mechanic from AC3 to a major storybound mechanic in AC4, to the point where it seems more of an inconvenience and a hassle then actually fun and innovating.
 The lack of rather climbable cities kind of makes me sad, but expected due to the time period and area.